SAP-samples/teched2025-DA261/exercises/ex0/README.md

 ## Step 2 - Configuring your Python environment in SAP Business Application Studio

-### Machine Learning model development to application integration workflow
+### Understanding the handshake between the Machine Learning model development and the application development workflow
-1. Data for ML model development is accessed from Python Jupyter Notebook envrionment in SAP HANA Cloud
+1. The Python environment in SAP Business Application Studio is used for ML model development, data for ML model development is accessed in Python Jupyter Notebook envrionment from SAP HANA Cloud
-2. Python machine learning client package (hana-ml) is used for ML model experiments and development
+2. The used Python machine learning client package (hana-ml) is used for ML model experiments and development
-3. SQL-script HANA deployment infrastructure (HDI) and CAP design-time artifacts are generated from hana-ml and integrated into the BAS application project
+3. The hana-ml Python package provides methods for dedicated design-time artifact generation for targeted algorithm and the use case explored, artifcats generated include SQL-script HANA deployment infrastructure (HDI)- and CAP design-time artifacts.
+4. The handshake step is now, once the ML experimentation and model development is completed, to generate the design-time artifacts based on final algorihtm choice and configurations.
+The Application developer can include those artifacts directly into an development project in SAP Business Application Studio.

 ***

 ### 2.1 Creating the SAP Business Application Studio DEV Space
 This exercise uses the Jupyter Notebooks extension in SAP Business Application Studio (BAS).
-This enables the use of python coding to leverage large language models in addition to the SAP HANA Cloud vector engine.
+This enables the use of python coding to leverage the hana-ml and other packages, to script in Python like with any other Machine Learning python package, but experiment and execute in SAP HANA Cloud.

 1. Select to open Business Application Studio to get started.<br>
    BAS [link](https://sap-build-hana-cloud.eu10cf.applicationstudio.cloud.sap/index.html)